-The goal of this project was to build a similarly sized adn portable bike but also with a massive step up in frame design/ build quality and suspension.
-Instead of heavily upgrading a kids toy frame, the deal on this was much cheaper than it would have been to upgrade the suspension on a Razor.
-The goal of this bike was to also create a much more capable bike for trail riding and actaul offroad use while still being in a small, portable and light package.
+The goal of this project was to build a similarly sized, and still portable bike to the previous projects, but also with a massive step up in frame design, build quality and suspension.
+Instead of heavily upgrading a kid's toy frame, starting with a name-brand frame was not only much more durable, but also much cheaper than upgrading a kid's toy frame.
+The purpose of this bike was to also create a much more capable bike for trail riding and actual off road use while still being in a small, portable and light package.

 With a 3D scanner, and access to a waterjet and TIG welder, as well as a lot of past experience building multiple electric vehicles with similar powertrains, it was very fun to see the whole project come together on such a short timeline